Skip to main content

 • Clothes dryers = 1 full load per week.

-• Dishwashers = 7 uses per week at the ‘normal’ setting.
+• Dishwashers = 7 uses per week, and standby.

-• Clothes washers = 7 uses per week using a warm wash.
+• Clothes washers = 7 uses per week using a warm wash, and standby.

 • Swimming pool pumps = pumping 50,000 litres of water per day.